 - If the complaint cannot be resolved on an informal basis then the parents should put their complaint in writing to the Headmistress.
-The Headmistress will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Headmistress will speak to the parents concerned, normally within 7 days of receiving the complaint, to discuss the matter.
+The Headmistress will decide, after considering the complaint, the appropriate course of action to take. - It is the school's intention that a meeting will take place between the complainant and the Headmistress within 7 days.
 If possible, a resolution will be reached at this stage.
-It may be necessary for the Headmistress to carry out further investigations. - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmistress is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
-The Headmistress will also give reasons for her decision. - If the complaint is against the Headmistress, the Chairman of Governors will call for a full report from the Headmistress and for all the relevant documents.
-The Chairman may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
-Once the Chairman is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing.
-The Chairman will give reasons for his decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure.
+On rare occasions, it may be necessary for the Headmistress to carry out further investigations, in which case the complainant will be notified of the delay and a mutually convenient date set for the delayed meeting. - The Headmistress will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmistress is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
+The Headmistress will also give reasons for her decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure.